Remote Project References

 Remote Project References are a great way to maintain dependencies to projects that are maintained by third parties, or libraries shared between teams or solutions within your own company.

 For each Remote Project References encountered, EBuild will determine a standardized local folder to create a local clone in.
 If a copy of the repository already exists, EBuild will update (i.e. fetch and pull) that repository to be up to date with the remote; if not, it will download (i.e. clone) the repository to that folder.

 Remote Project References can specify an optional branch name; if present, EBuild will select that branch, otherwise it will use the

 master branch of the repository.

-If a Remote Project References cannot be pulled/cloned, or if the specified project file cannot be found within the repository, the build will fail.
+If a Remote Project Reference cannot be pulled/cloned, or if the specified project file cannot be found within the repository, the build will fail.

 As each project hits the

-ElementsResolveReferences task, project references are resolve, as described in Project References: How EBuild resolves Project References.
+ElementsResolveReferences task, project references are resolved, as described in Project References: How EBuild resolves Project References.